-a.
-Parents' and carers' work hours not fitting in with public service transport times or college times b.
+- Parents' and carers' work hours not fitting in with public service transport times or college times Strongly Disagree Disagree Neither Agree Nor Disagree Agree Strongly Agree Don't Know

+- b.
 Parents' and carers' child-care arrangements not fitting in with public service transport times or college times.

+Strongly Disagree

+Disagree

+Neither Agree Nor Disagree

+Agree

+Strongly Agree

+Don't Know

-c.
+- c.
 Parents' and carers' needing to get other children to and from school.
+Strongly Disagree Disagree Neither Agree Nor Disagree Agree Strongly Agree Don't Know

-d.
+- d.
 Having to use the family vehicle (including Mobility vehicle provided for the student) for other purposes, e.g. travel to and from work, or transporting siblings to school/college

+Strongly Disagree

+Disagree

+Neither Agree Nor Disagree

+Agree

+Strongly Agree

+Don't Know

-- Q2 The Post-16 Transport Policy Statement has focused the Council's support on LDD students, usually they have an EHCP.
-Please provide any comments on their transport needs when attending your setting. - Q3 The cohort of students aged over 19 for whom the Children's Services Department provides transport, is increasing in numbers.
-Please provide any comments on their transport needs, if different from above, when attending your setting. - Q4 The forecast growth in the Post 16 sector, particularly over 19 students, is bringing unprecedented pressure on the service and its budget.
+Q2 - The Post-16 Transport Policy Statement has focused the Council's support on LDD students, usually they have an EHCP.
+Please provide any comments on their transport needs when attending your setting.

+Q3 - The cohort of students aged over 19 for whom the Children's Services Department provides transport, is increasing in numbers.
+Please provide any comments on their transport needs, if different from above, when attending your setting.

+Q4 - The forecast growth in the Post 16 sector, particularly over 19 students, is bringing unprecedented pressure on the service and its budget.
 Do you have any comments on how providers and the Council can work together to generate efficiencies and savings for both providers and the service?